 The History of Espresso

+So when was espresso invented, and by who?
 Italy is considered the birthplace of espresso, dating back to around 1884.
-The espresso was pulled by what is now considered to be the first official espresso machine invented by Angelo Moriondo.
+Espresso was invented by a man named Angelo Moriondo, who create the world’s first official espresso machine.
 It was the first coffee machine of its kind to have separate control over the water and steam.
 Moriondo successfully patented his machine and adjusted it over the years, but he never fully commercialized his invention.
 Regardless, his patent and “instantaneous” coffee maker was the first of its kind.

 Espresso Through the Centuries